Budosan/hello-world/README.md

 Hello, my name is Jovan, IT operater.
-I like Python in i want to get better at it.
+I like Python and i want to get better at it.